MissouriMRR/IARC-2020/vision/boat/README.md

 ###Using Windows

-* Download Python wrapper
+1. Download Python wrapper

 ```bash
     pip install pytesseract
 ```
-* Inclue the tesseract in your path
+2. Include the tesseract in your path
-* import pytesseract
+3. Import pytesseract